How to grow mandevilla – expert advice for cultivating this tropical flowering vine, a gem of the Brazilian rainforest

 'In regions with frost, move potted mandevilla plants indoors to a bright but cool location (50-60°F),' Tatiana says.
 'Reduce watering and stop fertilizing during the cooler season.
 You might also need to prune lightly before bringing it indoors to maintain its shape and size.
 Come spring, when the temperature rises, you can return your pot to a sunny location in the yard.'

-If you are growing mandevilla in a container remember to repot your plant once every two to three years.
+If you are learning how to grow mandevila in pots, remember to repot your plant once every two to three years.
 'Repotting is best done in early spring before active growth begins,' Tatiana adds.
 'This will help to refresh the soil and provide more space for your vine to grow in a slightly larger container.'

 For more tropical plant inspiration, check out our guide to some of the best plants to make a greenhouse smell nice, including growing advice for tuberose and passion flowers, both of which make for tropical additions to any pot display.